PiusEzekiel/cyberssure/README.md

 CyberSSure is a leading cybersecurity company dedicated to educating and protecting educational institutions and individuals from digital threats.
 With a team of highly skilled experts and cutting-edge technology, CyberSSure provides comprehensive solutions to safeguard digital assets.

-## Contact Us

-For any inquiries or questions regarding the CyberSSure project, you can reach out to us at wizard@cyberssure.com.
-Additionally, you can follow us on Instagram and Twitter for the latest updates and cybersecurity insights.

 ---